-An experiment like this is a good way to gain insight into your drinking habits, because it allows you to evaluate how much you depend on alcohol while socializing.
-If you’re dependence is strong, your drinking may be something more than social—or at least heading that way, if you don’t take steps to reverse the trend.
+An experiment like this is a good way to gain insight into the drinking habits, because it allows to evaluate how much a person depends on alcohol while socializing.
+If their dependence is strong, the drinking may be something more than social—or at least heading that way, if the individual doesn’t take steps to reverse the trend.

 How To Drink Responsibly?

-Assuming you’re not an alcoholic, drinking responsibly means drinking with full conscious awareness of what you’re doing and why you’re doing it.
+Assuming an individual not an alcoholic, drinking responsibly means drinking with full conscious awareness of what one is doing and why they’re doing it.

 - Educate themselves about alcoholism.